apostrophecms/docs/docs/pieces.md

 ## REST APIs for pieces

-REST APIs are automatically made available for piece-types.
+REST APIs are automatically made available for piece types.
 For more information, see [REST APIs](rest-apis.md).

 ## Pieces and widgets

 Of course, it's helpful to be able to display pieces anywhere in your project.
-Sometimes you won't want a browseable piece page at all, sometimes or you may want to "tease" that piece as the "featured product" on the home page, and so on.
+Sometimes you won't want a browseable piece page at all, or you may want to "tease" that piece as the "featured product" on the home page, and so on.

 In A2, a "pieces widget" was provided as a standard feature, with several filtering options for the user.
 However, users didn't use most of these options and found the presentation to be confusing.
 In many projects, developers just created their own widget with a simple "relationship" field (formerly known as a "join").
 In A3 this is the approach we are recommending.